Pushing the Frontier on Approximate EFX Allocations: The Property-Preserving Partial Allocation (3PA) Algorithm

-\begin{proof} The existence of a source $s$ in $\Ge(\X^1)$ is immediate by Step~\ref{step8} of the \PPA algorithm, which resolves all cycles in the graph $\Ge(\X^1)$ and is guaranteed to run because $\PP(\X^1) \neq \emptyset$.
-By the definition of the reduced and enhanced graphs $\Gr$ and $\Ge$ respectively, it also immediately follows that if $s$ is a source in $\Ge(\X^1)$, it is also as source in $\Gr(\X^1)$.
+\begin{proof} {If $\Ge(\X^1)$ had no sources, it would contain at least one cycle.
+Given that $\PP(\X^1) \neq \emptyset$, the main loop of the algorithm would have been executed with the condition of Step~\ref{step8} being true in the last iteration.
+That would contradict the fact that $\X^1$ is the final output of \PPA.
+We conclude that there is at least one source $s$ in $\Ge(\X^1)$.} By the definition of the reduced and enhanced graphs $\Gr$ and $\Ge$ respectively, it immediately follows that if $s$ is a source in $\Ge(\X^1)$, it is also a source in $\Gr(\X^1)$.
 Since $\PP(\X^1) \neq \emptyset$, it is not possible to have $|X_s^1|=1$, as then Step~\ref{step6} of the algorithm could have been executed and agent $s$ would have received an extra good from $\PP(\X^1)$.
-Recall, however, that $|X_s^1|\ge1$ (see the beginning of the proof of \cref{lem-3PA-properties-ab}).
-Thus, $|X^1_s|>1$. \end{proof}
+Recall, however, that {$1\le |X_s^1|\le 2$} (see the beginning of the proof of \cref{lem-3PA-properties-ab}).
+Thus, $|X^1_s| = 2$. \end{proof}

 Clearly, combining \cref{lem-3PA-properties-ab,lem-3PA-properties-cde,lem-3PA-source-enhanced} completes the proof of \cref{lem:3PA-properties}.
 We conclude the section with a proof that the \PPA algorithm (Algorithm \ref{alg:3PA}) terminates in polynomial time.